magento/devdocs/guides/v2.0/config-guide/cache/cache-priv-inval.md

 *   [Private content versioning](#config-priv-vers)

 ## Cache invalidation {#config-cache-inval}
-The Magento application enables you to expire cached content immediately after a change is made.
-We use an identity interface to link system entities with cached content.
+The Magento application enables you to clear cached content immediately after a entity changes.
+We use an `IdentityInterface` to link entities in the application with cached content and to know what cache to clear when an entity changes.

+This section discusses how you inform the Magento application what cache to clear when you change an entity.

-First, a class must use [`Magento/Framework/DataObject/IdentityInterface`]({{ site.mage2000url }}lib/internal/Magento/Framework/DataObject/IdentityInterface.php){:target="_blank"} as follows:
+First, your entity module must implement [`Magento/Framework/DataObject/IdentityInterface`]({{ site.mage2000url }}lib/internal/Magento/Framework/DataObject/IdentityInterface.php){:target="_blank"} as follows:

 {% highlight php startinline=true %}
 use Magento\Framework\Object\IdentityInterface;